misonou/node-when-traceable/README.md

-This is an experimental extension to the traceable package.
+This is an Promises/A+ solution with [traceable](https://www.npmjs.com/package/traceable) fused that ease debugging to async code.

-This packge will eventually integrated to the [traceable](https://www.npmjs.com/package/traceable) package.

 ## when